Same Day Crowns in Fishers, IN

 How It Works

 The process of crowning a tooth starts out the same way, whether it's a same-day crown or traditional crown: with “preparation” of the tooth.
 This involves removing any decay that's present, and shaping the tooth with a dental drill so that it will fit perfectly inside the crown.
 But the similarities end there.
+The impression is taken with a digital no-touch scanner thus eliminating those annoying rubber impression molds.

 With the help of the CAD/CAM software, your crown will be designed while you wait.
 The software can even be used to create a mirror-image twin of the same tooth on the other side of your mouth, for the most natural-looking result possible.
 Then a block of dental ceramic material is chosen in the shade that most closely matches your own teeth.
 The computer's digital design is transmitted to a milling machine that carves the crown from the ceramic block in about five minutes.
+The dental ceramic used is harder than enamel and looks and feels completely natural!

 Once the crown's fit has been verified, and any necessary aesthetic enhancements have been made to the crown's surface (staining and glazing, for example), the crown will be bonded to your tooth.
 With a traditional crown, you would have to wear a temporary restoration for several weeks while the permanent crown was being fabricated at the lab.
-With a same-day crown, you walk out with the real thing.
+With a Same-Day crown, you walk out with the real thing.

 Caring for Your Same-Day Crown